 The Osler Library is a major resource centre for historical research in the health sciences and is the international centre for the study of Sir William Osler and the Oslerian tradition.
-It supports students and teachers at McGill in the Department of Social Studies of Medicine, the Faculties of Medicine (including Schools of Nursing, Physical and Occupational Therapy, and Communication Sciences and Disorders) and Dentistry, and the Faculties of Arts and of Science.
+It supports students and teachers at McGill in the Department of Social Studies of Medicine, the Faculty of Medicine and Health Sciences (including the Ingram School of Nursing, School of Physical and Occupational Therapy, and School of Communication Sciences and Disorders) as well as the Faculty of Dental Medicine and Oral Health Sciences, and the Faculties of Arts and of Science.
 It is heavily used by researchers from McGill, Quebec, across Canada, and throughout the world.

-Scholarship in medical history is supported through the Osler Library Studies in the History of Medicine series of publications and a research travel grant awarded annually.
+Scholarship in medical history is supported through the Osler Library Studies in the History of Medicine series of publications and three research travel grants awarded annually: Dr. Edward H. Bensley Osler Library Research Travel Grant, Mary Louise Nickerson Travel Grant, and Dimitrije Pivnicki Award in Neuro and Psychiatric History.
 Exhibitions are mounted regularly at the Library's entrance.

 The Library is generously supported through endowments and donations and the active participation of members of the Friends of the Osler Library.
 Membership of the Friends is open to anyone who is interested in the Osler Library, the life and legacy of Sir William Osler or the history of medicine.
 Please contact the Osler Library for more information.